 Get yourself invited to these.
 They may be called something different at your company/project but they are essentially a meeting, presentation or discussion around the general gist of the feature you are about to work on.
 There may or may not be designs at this stage yet.

 If designs exist, ask the designers for access to the designs before the meeting if possible so you have a bit of time to process your thoughts before the meeting, also ask if they are open to feedback before the meeting or if you should wait until during the meeting.

 If designs don’t exist, I do find this trickier as I’m a visual person and designs help make things more “real” for me.
 There are, however, still ways you can cope with this.

 Here are a few things you can ask about during feature walkthroughs:

 - Error scenarios - how will errors be handled; where will validation be done (backend or frontend) etc.

 - Ask for the backend documentation and how things will be validated there, then make sure that things have stricter validation in the front end (where possible), this helps prevent problems where the FE accepts data and you submit a form but the backend rejects it (e.g. mandatory fields, all mandatory fields the backend requires MUST be mandatory in the front end)

 - Are there any mandatory fields we need to consider?

 - Are there any other features we expect this feature to be consistent with?
-(For more on consistency heuristics, check out my blog post here) Some examples of this could include: how errors display, positioning and colours of buttons, user feedback when submitting a form (if you already have these sorts of things in place, you can then ask about these and if this new feature will be aligned with the existing behaviour within your site/app)
+(For more on consistency heuristics, check out blog post My Most Used Test Heuristics) Some examples of this could include: how errors display, positioning and colours of buttons, user feedback when submitting a form (if you already have these sorts of things in place, you can then ask about these and if this new feature will be aligned with the existing behaviour within your site/app)

 - Are there any dependencies within the app we need to be aware of?